janvda/my-network/reject_schedule.md

 This page explains the setup of a firewall reject schedule for the wifi router upstairs.
 So devices having an IP addresses in the group `sterre` or `mirko_and_co` (see below) will only have access to the router during restricted periods during the week.
 Outside these periods access will be rejected.

-It is possible to disable the reject schedule so that it is possible to access the router outside the period defined by the schedule.
+It is possible to disable these *firewall reject schedules* so that it is possible to access the router outside the periods defined by the schedule.

 ## IP groups